ori88c/data-oriented-slim-queue/README.md

 <h2 align="middle">Data Oriented Slim Queue</h2>

-The `SlimQueue` class implements an in-memory queue with a basic API, targeting pure use cases like task queues, breadth-first search (BFS), and similar scenarios.
+The `SlimQueue` class implements an in-memory queue with a basic API, targeting pure FIFO use cases such as task queues, breadth-first search (BFS), and similar scenarios.

 ## Data-Oriented Design